 Our care and compassion towards them removes that barrier to learning – by removing them from conflict, disobedience and disagreement.

 Let’s talk to our teens that other’s likes or non-likes need not determine their self worth.
-Let’s help them develop coping strategies and take back our collective self worth from the online “world”.
-Let’s begin that journey with our teens today.
+And, let’s help them develop coping strategies and take back our collective self worth from the online “world”.
+That journey can begin with our teens today.

 Crisis Text Line: Text HOME to 741741 | Georgia Crisis and Access Hotline: 1-800-715-4225 | National Suicide Prevention Lifeline 1-800-273-TALK